 Flint Run East is located in Section 28 of Milton Township in Jackson County and lies within the 14-digit HUC unit #05090101050030.
 The project site is 56 acres and is located in Little Raccoon Creek next to Lake Milton.
 Flint Run East project is Phase I of the Flint Run Reclamation Project Lake Milton is Phase II.
 The project discharge was measured at the tributary draining the Flint Run East treatment site.
 The design was completed by RD Zande for a cost of \$241,702.
 The treatment approach for this site was to dewater the strip pits and install passive acid mine drainage treatment systems.
 The major consideration during the design process was to reduce groundwater infiltration into the valley coal refuse pile.
-The goal of the design was to reduce 1,200 lbs of acidity per day.
-The project goal will be evaluated next year due to its recent completion and post-construction data will be evaluated next year after more data has been collected.
+The goal has been met 100%.
 Construction was complete Aug.
 1, 2006, by Berridge Reclamation for a cost of \$1,456,106.
 The major responsibility of the construction company was to complete the reclamation and install passive treatment systems.
-The funding sources for this project were ODNR-DMRM for the design and ODNR-MRM, EPA-319 and OSM ACSI for construction, Initial results from the Flint Run East Project indicate, pH and net acidity have improved downstream of the reclamation site for 7.0 miles.
-Pre-construction data showed pH in the range of 2.7 - 6.7 at the project discharge and downstream.
-However, after initial results from the Flint Run East Project, postconstruction data shows pH in the range of 5.2 - 7.2 at the discharge, and downstream.
-The net acidity concentrations decreased 64 percent at the project discharge showing net alkaline conditions for 7.0 miles downstream to station LRC0030.
-These post-construction data are preliminary and will be evaluated next year after more post-construction data has been collected to show pH, acidity, and acid and metal load reductions (Stoertz, 2004).
+The funding sources for this project were ODNR-DMRM for the design and ODNR-MRM, EPA-319 and OSM ACSI for construction.
+Figure 3 to 4 (shown on page 3) estimate approximately 803 lbs/day of acid and 107 lbs/day of metals were reduced from entering into Little Raccoon Creek as a result of this AMD reclamation project.